SolarWinds Worldwide, LLC: SolarWinds Cloud Portfolio Enhancements Strengthen Capabilities for Both Infrastructure and Application Monitoring

 Tighter integration and new features empower users to monitor more hosts and more applications, more affordably

-AUSTIN, Texas, June 05, 2018 (GLOBE NEWSWIRE) -- SolarWinds (http://www.solarwinds.com/), a leading provider of powerful and affordable IT management software, today announced significant enhancements across its SolarWinds Cloudportfolio of SaaS-based products, including updates to AppOptics, Pingdom, Papertrail, and Loggly offerings.
-These SolarWinds Cloud enhancements are designed to deepen visibility across both cloud infrastructure and applications to simplify full-stack monitoring for DevOps and IT Ops professionals and enable a more integrated user experience for customers using more than one product.
+AUSTIN, Texas, June 07, 2018 (GLOBE NEWSWIRE) -- SolarWinds (http://www.solarwinds.com/), a leading provider of powerful and affordable IT management software, today announced significant enhancements across its SolarWinds Cloud portfolio of SaaS-based products, including updates to AppOptics, Pingdom, Papertrail and Loggly offerings.
+These SolarWinds Cloud enhancements have been designed to deepen visibility across both cloud infrastructure and applications to simplify full-stack monitoring for DevOps and IT Ops professionals and enable a more integrated user experience for customers using more than one product.

 - Pingdom - Now provides up to 13 months of data to deepen digital experience monitoring.
 In addition, users can now generate shareable online reports to effectively communicate across teams.